Let’s face it, if you’re a mom, YOU ARE BUSY. It’s just a fact of modern life.

 How do you make sure to get everything into your schedule?
 If you’re a pen and paper type of planner, you don’t necessarily need to break your habits if you already have good ones in place.
 But you do need a way to synchronize all the important details of your life, otherwise you’re wasting precious time.
 That’s where tech comes in.
 There are many different calendar apps and software systems out there, but Google Calendars is my favorite because it’s so easy to use and it syncs seamlessly with everything else I use, not to mention Google is pretty universal--everyone is familiar with it to some degree.
 Give Google Calendar a try if you haven’t already.
 You can simplify things by using the repeat appointment feature for recurring events, set up mobile or email alerts, add meeting locations (which syncs with the map app in your phone), and more.
-(I plan to do a more in-depth blog post on how to use Google Calendars in the near future--so stay tuned for that!)
+(Check out this blog post on how to use Google Calendars to manage your life and stay connected to your partner.)

 2. Use Shared Calendars with Your Partner.

 When you schedule an event that you want your partner to have on their radar (whether it requires their presence or not), invite them to it.
 Ask your partner to do the same.
 That way, you’ll always know who has what when.
 Now you can avoid the frustration of missed calls when someone is in the middle of a meeting or a baby-n-me yoga class because you’ll already know when you both have breaks in the day.

 Google calendars do a lot to keep our scheduling straight, but don’t mistake that to mean that you don’t need to have a conversation about it.
 Review your schedule with your partner at least once a week to go over what’s coming up and how you can best help each other out.